 - Scroll down the list of samples and select Maps [Google Play Services].
 Click Finish.

 Set up dependencies and run the demo app:

 - Reference the Google Play services library as a dependency for the demo app: Right-click the Maps project and choose Properties > Android.
 Check that the library section contains a reference to the google-play-services_lib project.
 If it does not, follow the steps in Referencing a Library Project.

 - Add your own Google Maps Android API key.
 The package name for

 the demo app is

 com.example.mapdemo.
 Note that the demo app already includes an API key in its manifest file.
 You will need to replace the key with your own API key.

 - If you haven't already done so, enable developer mode on the Android device.
 Then attach the Android device to your computer.
-Note that you cannot use the emulator for running Google Maps Android API v2.

 - Select the Maps project, and choose Run > Run to run the demo app.

 Run the app to see a list of available demos that you can run on your own device: